-This blog’s commenting policy is simple.
+This blog‘s policy on comments is simple.
 Moderation is very light, and Orac relies on his community of blog commenters to regulate themselves (mostly).
 Even so, try to be reasonably civil, but also realize that discussions sometimes get rather heated and try not to take it personally when they do.
 That being said, there are certain behaviors that even as mellow a moderator as Orac will not tolerate.
 These include, but are not limited to:

 - Sock puppeting (commenting under more than one name or pseudonym).
-This is one of the only offenses that will always result in immediate banning with extreme prejudice.
+This is one of the only offenses that, when detected, will always result in immediate banning with extreme prejudice.

 - Harassment, hate speech, or threats of violence.
 Depending on the severity, these will almost always result in a permanent ban, and, again, Orac is sole arbiter over what sorts of commenting and behavior fall under these categories.
 However, such speech is almost always already pretty obvious.
 Threats that are perceived as credible will be reported to the authorities, along with relevant e-mail and IP addresses from the log.

 - Excessive insults or nastiness.
 Be aware that Orac is the final arbiter of what constitutes “excessive.”
 Basically, if you start to get on Orac’s nerves, that is enough justification for him to take some action.

 - Flooding a comment thread.
 Once again, Orac is the final arbiter of what constitutes “excessive.”
 Basically, if you start to get on Orac’s nerves, that is enough justification for him to take some action.
 An extreme example is if your comments outnumber the comments of all the other commenters on a thread combined in a thread with more than 25 comments or so.
 However, action would likely be taken before a thread gets to this point, because Orac is no longer as patient as he used to be with obsessives and trolls.